Brushed Nickel Shower Screens Β· Melbourne

 Clean hardware placement

-Hinges, brackets, rails and handles are positioned to suit the finished glass layout, fixing points, tile set-out and everyday use.
+Hinges, brackets, rails and handles are positioned to suit the finished glass layout, fixing points, tile layout and everyday use.

 04